 For walk on specification rooflights the outer pane of glass should always be both toughened and laminated.
 It should be specifically designed for the pane size and method of support.

-Typically the outer pane will be between 30-40mm thick and usually comprise of three leaves laminated together; occasionally an additional sacrificial layer of annealed glass is used on the surface.
+The outer pane will vary dependant on intended use and will usually comprise of two or more leaves laminated together; occasionally an additional sacrificial layer of annealed glass is used on the surface.

 The increased thickness of this type of glass results in a heavier product when compared with non-walk on rooflights and consideration should be given to the supporting roof structure and site logistics.
 Weights may typically range from 95 kg/m2 – 110 kg/m2.